 Medical and immunization information is to be given via the Student Health Services website.
 All students who have completed the registration process should access the website and create a student profile by using their WUSTL key.
 Creating a student profile enables a student to securely access the medical history form.
 Fill out the form and follow the instructions for transmitting it to Student Health Services.
 Student information is treated securely and confidentially.

-Students may be accountable to both governmental authorities and to the university for acts that constitute violations of law and the Student Code.
+Students may be accountable to both governmental authorities and to the university for acts that constitute violations of law and the Student Conduct Code.

 Effective learning, teaching and research all depend upon the ability of members of the academic community to trust one another and to trust the integrity of work that is submitted for academic credit or conducted in the wider arena of scholarly research.
 Such an atmosphere of mutual trust fosters the free exchange of ideas and enables all members of the community to achieve their highest potential.